iltommi/qdb-documentation/source/api/nodejs.rst

   .. js:function:: connect (callback(), callback_on_failure(err))

       Connects to a quasardb cluster.
-The callback functions are called on either success or failure of the connection.
+The successful function is run when the ocnnection is made.
+The failure callback is called for major errors such as disconnections from the cluster after the connection is successful.

           c.connect(on_connect_success(), on_connect_failure(err));